A guide to funding

 When applying for any funding the organisation may request:

 - a pitch presentation

-- validation that your project will succeed
+- evidence that your project will succeed

-- information about the project members
+- information about project members

 - confirmation of alternate sources of funding

 See further information about grants and loans on the Business Lincolnshire website >>